 What should I do if I cannot find my wireless network or I cannot connect the wireless network ?

-If you fail to find any wireless network, please follow the steps below:
+If the above still can not fix the issue and you still fail to find any wireless network, please follow the steps below:

 • Make sure the wireless adapter driver is installed successfully and the wireless adapter is enabled.